mautic/documentation/en/contacts/contact_monitoring.md

 ![](/contacts/media/facebook-pixel-helper.png)

-Events should use for [Remarketing with Analytics](https://support.google.com/analytics/topic/2611283?hl=en&ref_topic=7185254) and [Custom Audiences for Facebook Ads](https://www.facebook.com/business/a/online-sales/custom-audiences-website)
+Events should use for [Remarketing with Analytics](https://support.google.com/analytics/topic/2611283?hl=en&ref_topic=7185254) and [Remarketing for Facebook Ads](https://www.facebook.com/business/a/online-sales/custom-audiences-website)

 ### Other Online Monitoring